Dinas, Zamboanga del Sur

 Dinas, officially the Municipality of Dinas (Lungsod sa Dinas; Subanen: Benwa Dinas; Inged nu Dinas, Jawi: ايڠد نو دينس; Maranao: Inged a Dinas; Chavacano: Municipalidad de Dinas; Bayan ng Dinas), is a municipality in the province of Zamboanga del Sur, Philippines.
-According to the 2020 census, it has a population of 36,291 people.
+According to the 2024 census, it has a population of 35,409 people.

 History

 Several theories have been woven and developed to explain the origins of the now known municipality of Dinas, which has been the cradle of Islamic culture and civilization, and a stronghold of anti-Hispanic colonization throughout the Baganian Peninsula in present-day Zamboanga del Sur.
 It was also one of the centers of Islamic influence of the great Maguindanao Sultanate in this region.

-According to the old history that was received and educated by the descendants of the great Muhammad Dipatuan Kudarat, the descendant of the famous Shariff Kabungsuwan of Maguindanao, is that the name Dinas is taken from the Maguindanaon term di nas where di means 'no' and nas means 'bad luck' or 'unlucky'.
+According to the old history that was received and educated by the descendants of the great Muhammad Dipatuan Kudarat, the descendant of the famous Sharif Kabungsuwan of Maguindanao, is that the name Dinas is taken from the Maguindanaon term di nas where di means 'no' and nas means 'bad luck' or 'unlucky'.
 This history is related to the arrival of the Maguindanao people to live and inhabit this place, side by side with the indigenous Subanon people.

 Therefore, the early settlers who migrated from the province of Cotabato (especially from the areas now known as Maguindanao del Norte, Maguindanao del Sur, and Sultan Kudarat), consider their new residence to be neither a place that brings bad luck nor good fortune, because all the river mouths that flow to the coast face east, directly towards Illana Bay, which according to their beliefs is a sign of good luck.

 The most popular legend passed down to this generation is that Dinas got its name by chance as a result of a communication gap between natives and foreigners.
-When the Spaniards came to the place, there was already a small settlement in Dinas organized by followers of Shariff Kabungsuwan.
+When the Spaniards came to the place, there was already a small settlement in Dinas organized by followers of Sharif Kabungsuwan.
 Within the community, there is only one grocery store that provides various household necessities supplied by Chinese traders, who often come from Zamboanga City.

 One day, a group of Spaniards happened to visit the place as part of their Christianization campaign.
 They wandered around until they arrived at the only shop in the settlement, then they asked what the shop was called.
 The shop owner didn't understand a word of the Spanish, thinking the Spaniards were asking what he was selling because they were pointing at the pile of sardines on the shelf.
 The shop owner immediately replied, "sardinas!", the native word for sardines.
 The foreigner nodded reassuringly, "oh, dinas", and the Spaniards thought the place was called Dinas.
 This is where the municipality of Dinas got its name.